AlmirMBH/dsai/mlst/dataset_generators/README.md

 python generate_bookings.py
 ```

-**Important:** Bookings should be generated AFTER events and weather to enable correlations.
+Bookings should be generated after events and weather to enable correlations.

 Options:
 - `--start-date YYYY-MM-DD` (default: 2023-11-01)